 If you store your vehicle outdoors, you should consider using a full-body cover.
 If you won't be riding for an extended period, follow these guidelines:

 - Wash your vehicle and wax all painted surfaces (except matte painted surfaces).
-Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 74 - Place your vehicle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (P. 80) to prevent discharge.
-Fully charge the battery and then place it in a shaded, well-ventilated area.
+Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 73 - Place your vehicle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (> P. 78) to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area. - If you leave the battery in place, disconnect the negative ⊕ terminal to prevent discharge.